 Visit Step 4: Fertilize Less on the Jersey-Friendly Yards website for tips, tools, and resources about the effects of nutrients on land and in our water bodies.

-4A: Lessons about the harmful effects of chemical fertilizers on our water bodies.
+4A: Learn about the harmful effects of chemical fertilizers on our water bodies.

 Provide a lesson to your students about the effects of fertilizer runoff into our water bodies and the process of eutrophication.